foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/rec_gru.rst

 where data_format is one of the data formats listed in Table :ref:`mli_data_fmts` and the function parameters are shown in the following table:

-.. table:: Data Format Naming Convention Fields
+.. table:: GRU Cell Function Parameters
    :align: center
    :widths: auto